 Artdesigncafe maintains a growing archive of writings (mainly on contemporary art and design, art and design publicity, art and design business, and English for Art and Design).
-Artdesigncafe also acts as a project platform (currently for Design Meriden and Tremaine / Miller Co. art & design) and is a communications supplier.
+Artdesigncafe also acts as a project platform (currently for Design Meriden and Tremaine / Miller Co. art & design) and is a copywriting and communications supplier.

 Preece’s current passion has taken him from communicating the contemporary to the historical, with his Design Meriden and Tremaine / Miller Co. art & design projects.
 He has a personal connection to both.
-"It’s about applying the skills that I have developed over the years to an overlooked set of designers and organizers that, I feel, deserve a great deal more attention," explains Preece.
-"In the process, I learn more things, and more deeply, which I then bring to my clients."
+"It’s about applying the skills that I have developed over the years to a largely overlooked set of historical designers and organizers that worked in the area where I grew up in America," explains Preece.
+"Their work deserves considerably more attention.
+In the process, I learn more things structurally in terms of communications, and more deeply, which I then bring to my clients."